and the Toyota approach is fundementally driven by a living

 Agile principles work outside of software?

-Are you a leader in an organisation and know you have to
+Are you in an organisation knowing it has to change, but

 Have you come across terms like 'Agile', 'Lean', ;'Responsive',